VyD1nk1902/NFT-Marketplace/README.md

 - **SVG as component:** Learned to convert SVG files to React components for easier usage.
 - **Data fetching**: Used Axios for easier, more maintainable API requests.
 - **Mock API with Mockoon**: Simulated backend using [Mockoon](https://mockoon.com/) for rapid UI dev/testing with fake data.
+- **Switch to static JSON for deployment**: When deploying to Vercel, all API data is served as static JSON files under /public/data/, allowing your app to fetch data globally without a running API server.
 - **State management:** Used Zustand for simple, fast state management (like open/close mobile modal).
 - **Project structure:** Learned and practiced organizing files and folders in a scalable React project.
 - **Dynamic data**: Fetched and displayed data for NFT items, artists, collections, etc. with fake/mock API.